rockcraft.yaml¶

 Required: Yes

-The set of parts that compose the ROCK’s contents (see Parts).
+The set of parts that compose the rock’s contents (see Parts).

 Note

-Rockcraft.
-All ROCKs have Pebble as their entrypoint, and thus you must use
+The fields entrypoint, cmd and env are not supported in Rockcraft.
+All rocks have Pebble as their entrypoint, and thus you must use services to define your container application.

 name: hello